|Nutrition Facts (per serving)|

 Treviso—a longer, thinner, looser version of tight-headed radicchio—gets its bitter edge tamed by the flame and a drizzle of balsamic vinegar in this beyond easy recipe.
-Because grilled treviso keeps a bit of the vegetable's pretty red color even as it cooks, it's a delicious—and striking—addition to any grilled vegetable platter.
-(No treviso around?
-Use this same technique and flavors with rounder radicchio!)
+Since grilled treviso keeps a bit of the vegetable's pretty red color even as it cooks, it's a delicious—and striking—addition to any grilled vegetable platter.

 Note that while the leaves will be tender enough to eat, they can be a bit tricky to cut, even once they're tender; you'll want to provide diners with a fork and knife to tackle these if you serve the halves whole.
 The alternative is to grill the heads and then chop them up before serving.

-- While the grill heats, trim and browned edges from the stem of the treviso.
+Prepare a medium (350°F to 375°F) gas or charcoal grill fire.
+While the grill heats, trim any browned edges from the stem of the treviso.
 Cut the treviso in half lengthwise.
 Rub or brush the entire treviso halves with oil.

 - Chop the grilled treviso and toss with a balsamic vinaigrette instead of drizzling with just the vinegar to serve as a "cooked" salad.